 Pet Peeve #1, text going all the way to the edge of the page.How many websites have you seen where the text starts hard against the left edge of the screen and ends at the right edge of the screen?
 Many I'll bet.
 How many printed books have you seen where the text begins right at the left edge of the page and ends at the right edge?
 None I'll bet.
 Has it ever occurred to you that there might be a good reason for that?
 Real estate on a book page is more expensive than on a web hosting service.
 There must be some very good reasons why book pages have margins.
 Web pages should also have them.
 This is so easily fixed there is no excuse for leaving it that way.
 It only takes 24 characters of code.
 Here it is.

 A command is a command is a command.There are probably some professional web page designers shouting at their screens that the word for the character strings that affect what you see on your screen is not command.
 Well, I don't give a damn about that either.
-I was programming computers when they employed vacuum tubes.
+I started programming computers when they employed vacuum tubes.
 As far as I am concerned any character string that tells the computer to do something is a command.
 If you don't like that, no one is holding a gun to your head and forcing you to continue to read this page.

 Some stuff other than text.In order to illustrate the difference between doing it the old fashioned way and letting a robot do it for you, I need to add two things that I use extensively on my site.
 They are a picture and a table.
 The picture could be one taken using my camera, A scan of some document, a screen shot of a windows program, a screen shot of an oscilloscope, or a line drawing (schematic diagram).
 A table could be any set of values that describe the performance of a given circuit.
 The photo below was something that Sue contrived to present me with a father's day card.
 The table is totally made up.
 But none of that matters.
 It's the principle that tells the story.